The Life and Death of Colonel Blimp: Filming

-The film was shot in four months at Denham Film Studios and on location in and around London, and at Denton Hall in Yorkshire.
+The film was shot in four months at Denham Film Studios and on location in and around London.
+Exteriors included The Bull Hotel, Oxford Road, at Gerrards Cross (Spud's rendezvous with Angela), 15 Ovington Square, Kensington (Aunt Margaret's, and later, Clive and Barbara's house), and 139 Park Lane, Mayfair (Home Guard Headquarters).
+The (Wynne family home) was filmed at Denton Hall in Yorkshire.
 Filming was made difficult by the wartime shortages and by Churchill's objections leading to a ban on the production crew having access to any military personnel or equipment.
 But they still managed to "find" quite a few Army vehicles and plenty of uniforms.